miklevin/MikeLev.in/_posts/2024-11-20-flow-state-alternation.md

 is my typing into the longtail outlier fringe edges of that normal distribution bell curve of... of...
 Perplexity?
 What are those words I'm looking for?

-You're describing the concept of "flow state" or being "in the zone," which was indeed a central theme in Pixar's movie "Soul"[1][3].
+**Perplexity**: You're describing the concept of "flow state" or being "in the zone," which was indeed a central theme in Pixar's movie "Soul"[1][3].
 This psychological state is characterized by complete absorption in a task, where time seems to slow down and self-consciousness fades away.

 ## Flow State and Creativity